alanwunsche/agentware-book/README.md

 [Chapter 1: Unveiling Possibilities](./Chapter-1)

 > Ana Patel, CEO of MarketSphere, showcases the advanced capabilities of her AI agents in 2030
 > Reflects on her journey from Chief Platform Officer in 2023.
+> The events of 2023 are on full display.

 [Read Chapter 1 Preview](./Chapter-1)